- Wire & Cable

 What compliance's do these terminals & connectors meet?

-Pacer Group strives to offer the greatest amount of solutions possible.
+Pacer strives to offer the greatest amount of solutions possible.
 To offer solid solutions, they have to be backed up with evidence.
 That is why we put so much effort into carrying products that meet or exceed industry compliances.
-Below you will find a blanket list of compliances for each type of the connectors or wire terminals we offer.
-You have to understand that compliances and standards can vary greatly from one type of wire terminals to another type of wire terminals even in the same group.
+Below you will find a blanket list of compliances for each type of the connector or wire terminal we offer.
+You have to understand that compliances and standards can vary greatly from one type of wire terminal to another type of wire terminal even in the same group.
 All the electrical wire connectors we carry are built to last.
 We are confident of our products and stand behind the compliances they carry.
-Feel free to contact a Pacer Group expert with any specific questions you have about the compliances and standards our parts meet.
+Feel free to contact a Pacer expert with any specific questions you have about the compliances and standards our parts meet.